betrusted-io/xous-core/docs/processes.md

 # Processes in Xous

-Xous supports multiple processes, each with their own address space.
+Xous supports multiple processes, each with their own address space, with potentially multiple threads inside a single process.
-Xous has no concept of threads, priority, or indeed even a runqueue.
+Xous has no concept of priority, or indeed even a runqueue.
 It only knows how to pass messages, and that it should call the `idle process` when there are no other tasks to run.

-Multi-threading is optionally handled in userspace.
+Multitasking is technically co-operative, except that there is a userspace server inside `susres` which does nothing but configure `TIMER0` to perform a pre-emption interrupt once every system tick that causes the currently running process to return control to th parent.
+Thus, the system has the feel of a pre-emptive multi-tasking operating system, but the pre-emption is implemented entirely in userspace.

+In addition, there is a `ticktimer-server` which is used by processes as a resource to manage the flow of time, and to implement polling loops.
+Processes which need to periodically check on things start a dedicated thread which uses the `sleep_ms` routine on the `ticktimer_server` to efficiently de-schedule the process from the run queue.
+As a result, the `ticktimer-server` lays the foundation for a user-space nexus that can implement scheduling priority.

 This document covers the Xous kernel-native multi-processing implementation, along with several possible implementations of the idle